Kaolin dosage

 Kaolin dosage applies to several sectors:

-• Environment and geosciences : identification of clays in soils and industrial sludge, study of deposits and monitoring of decontamination processes.
+- Environment and geosciences : identification of clays in soils and industrial sludge, study of deposits and monitoring of depollution processes.

-YesWeLab also offers complementary analyses to evaluate the functional properties of clays and mineral materials, such as laser granulometry, BET specific surface area, or even thermal differentiation (ATG-DSC).
+YesWeLab also offers complementary analyses to evaluate the functional properties of clays and mineral materials, such as laser particle size analysis, BET specific surface area, or thermal differentiation (ATG-DSC).

-YesWeLab collaborates with a network of laboratories specialized in the characterization of materials, clays, and industrial minerals.
-These laboratories are equipped with the latest generation of DRX, XRF, and ICP-MS equipment, ensuring the reliability and accuracy of results.
+YesWeLab collaborates with a network of laboratories specializing in the characterization of materials, clays, and industrial minerals.
+These laboratories have state-of-the-art XRD, XRF, and ICP-MS equipment, guaranteeing the reliability and accuracy of the results.

-Most partners are certified or accredited according to the ISO 17025 standard and the COFRAC standard, ensuring compliance and traceability of analytical data.
+Most partners are certified or accredited according to ISO 17025 and the COFRAC standard, ensuring compliance and traceability of analytical data.

-The YesWeLab scientific team assists its clients in choosing the most appropriate methods based on the nature of the sample and the testing objective (purity, conformity, identification).
+The YesWeLab scientific team assists its clients in selecting the most appropriate methods based on the nature of the sample and the objective of the testing (purity, conformity, identification).
 Thanks to its digital platform, analysis management is simplified: online quote requests, sample tracking, and rapid receipt of analytical reports.

 Since 2020, many manufacturers in the cosmetics, ceramics, polymers and environmental sectors have trusted YesWeLab for their mineralogical and physicochemical analyses.